Exploring Uncertainty Propagation in Coupled Hydrologic and Hydrodynamic Systems via Distribution-Agnostic State Space Analysis: Results and discussion

 Fig.~\ref{fig:solver_comparison_walnut_gulch} shows the Walnut Gulch outlet hydrograph comparison.
 Both baselines recover peak timing ($e_{t_{\mr{peak}}} = 0.0\%$), while peak magnitude differences are larger than in the synthetic case ($e_{Q_{\mr{peak}}} = 20.8\%$ for CA and $e_{Q_{\mr{peak}}} = 27.5\%$ for local inertia), reflecting the influence of distributed topographic, vegetation, and soil heterogeneity on routing approximations across the $149\;\mr{km}^2$ basin.
 The same sequential explicit and semi-implicit numerical treatment used in the V-Tilted case contributes to the higher DAE peak.
 Under distributed conditions, the discrepancy is larger because the nonlinear interaction between spatially variable infiltration capacity ($K_s$, $\psi_f$) and Manning roughness is accounted for jointly in the DAE Newton step~\eqref{eq:newton_iteration}, while the explicit and semi-implicit simulations decouple these interactions within each time step.
-The RMSE values remain moderate ($7.68\times 10^{-2}\;\mr{m^3\,s^{-1}}$ for CA and $9.24\times 10^{-2}\;\mr{m^3\,s^{-1}}$ for local inertia), indicating that the DAE descriptor structure in~\eqref{eq:semi_NDAE_rep} remains consistent with established solvers under realistic heterogeneous watershed conditions.
+The RMSE values remain moderate ($7.68\times 10^{-2}\;\mr{m^3\,s^{-1}}$ for CA and $9.24\times 10^{-2}\;\mr{m^3\,s^{-1}}$ for local inertia), indicating that the DAE descriptor structure in~\eqref{eq:semi_NDAE_rep} remains consistent with established solvers under realistic heterogeneous watershed conditions. \comment{Furthermore, the CA routing baseline yields $\mr{NSE}=0.835$ and $\mr{KGE}=0.668$ (with $r=0.997$, $\alpha=0.773$, $\beta=0.759$), while the local inertia baseline yields $\mr{NSE}=0.769$ and $\mr{KGE}=0.605$ (with $r=0.998$, $\alpha=0.729$, $\beta=0.714$).
+The high correlation across the watersheds indicates that the baselines preserve the timing and shape of the DAE outlet hydrograph, while the $\alpha,\beta<1$ ratios are consistent with the lower peak magnitude and lower mean discharge of the baseline solvers relative to the DAE trajectory.}